César Vargas: New York Yankees

 Vargas signed with the New York Yankees as an international free agent on May 30, 2009.
-He made his professional debut with the DSL Yankees, recording a 3.50 ERA in 16 appearances.
-He spent 2010 and 2011 with the DSL Yankees, pitching to a 2.06 ERA in 2010 and a 2.39 ERA in 2011.
-In 2012, Vargas split the season between the rookie ball GCL Yankees and the Single-A Charleston RiverDogs, registering a 3-2 record and 3.13 ERA in 13 games.
-He split the next season between the High-A Tampa Yankees and Charleston, pitching to a 4-8 record and 4.10 ERA between the two clubs.
+He made his professional debut with the Dominican Summer League Yankees, recording a 3.50 ERA and 30 strikeouts in 16 appearances.
+Vargas spent the following two seasons back with the DSL Yankees, pitching to a 2.06 ERA with 34 strikeouts over 14 appearances in 2010, and a 2.39 ERA with 85 strikeouts across 15 starts in 2011.
+In 2012, Vargas split the season between the rookie-level Gulf Coast League Yankees and the Single-A Charleston RiverDogs, registering a combined 3-2 record and 3.13 ERA with 38 strikeouts in 13 games.

+Vargas split the next season between the High-A Tampa Yankees and Charleston, pitching to a 4-8 record and 4.10 ERA with 92 strikeouts between the two affiliates.
 Vargas split the 2014 season between Tampa and Charleston, posting a 4-2 record and 2.58 ERA with 76 strikeouts in 44 appearances.
-He split the 2015 season between the Double-A Trenton Thunder and the Triple-A Scranton/Wilkes-Barre RailRiders, recording a 6-0 record and 3.08 ERA between the two teams.
-On November 6, 2015, he elected free agency.
+He split the 2015 season between the Double-A Trenton Thunder and the Triple-A Scranton/Wilkes-Barre RailRiders, recording a 6-0 record and 3.08 ERA with 76 strikeouts and five saves between the two affiliates.
+Vargas elected free agency following the season on November 6, 2015.

 San Diego Padres

 On November 20, 2015, Vargas signed a major league contract with the San Diego Padres.
-On April 23, he was called up to the major leagues to start in place of the injured Robbie Erlin, making his MLB debut.
+On April 23, 2016, he was called up to the major leagues to start in place of the injured Robbie Erlin, making his MLB debut.
 After making six starts for the Padres, Vargas went on the disabled list with a sore elbow.

 Vargas was designated for assignment by the Padres on March 31, 2017.
-He was sent outright to the Double-A San Antonio Missions on April 5, 2017.
-After splitting the season between San Antonio and the Triple-A El Paso Chihuahuas, he elected free agency on November 6, 2017.
+He cleared waivers and was sent outright to the Double–A San Antonio Missions on April 5.
+After splitting the season between San Antonio and the Triple-A El Paso Chihuahuas, he elected free agency on November 6.